usnistgov/ARIAC/wiki/documentation/agility_challenges.md

 ### Assembly

 If the trial starts with AGVs already located at assembly stations, then no part flipping will be required for competitors.
-It is not an easy task to flip a part with the assembly robot while this challenge is much more manageable with te kitting robot.
+It is not an easy task to flip a part with the assembly robot while this challenge is much more manageable with the kitting robot.

 Although part flipping is not present during assembly, competitors will still need to re-orientate the parts to place them in slots in the briefcases.
 <!--